Professional Development Fund for Staff

 To receive funding for pre-approved professional development opportunities, an applicant must meet the staff eligibility requirements and adhere to the following guidelines:

-- Haslam College of Business (HCB) exempt or non-exempt staff who have twelve or more months of regular, continuous service (minimum of 75% time) are eligible to apply.
+- Haslam College of Business (HCB) exempt or non-exempt staff who have been retained beyond the six-month probationary period.

 - Applicants must be committed to supporting the mission, vision, and core values of HCB.